Make Twitter Great Again: Diamond And Silk Suspended For COVID-19 Lies

 Twitter laid out its rules forbidding COVID-19 misinformation on March 18 of this year.
 According to Newsweek, “Its expanded policies require users to delete tweets that misleadingly claim to be from government or medical officials, tweets that contradict expert recommendations, tweets that endorse fake coronavirus treatments and tweets alleging that members of any group or nationality are more responsible for or susceptible to the virus.”

 That same year, they testified to Congress arguing that Facebook was censoring their pro-Trump videos.
-They claimed that Facebook’s policy team had sent them an email saying that their brand and content was “determined unsafe to the community.”
+They claimed that Facebook’s policy team sent them an email saying their brand and content were “determined unsafe to the community.”
 Facebook eventually reversed the decision and apologized to the ladies.

 Diamond and Silk have continually campaigned for Republican political candidates along with other pundits who appear on Fox Nation despite the network’s assertion that it “does not condone any talent participating in campaign events.”
 Most recently, they bizarrely slammed Democratic candidates Elizabeth Warren and Joe Biden by comparing them to salt and sugar.